European shares lifted by U.S. data

 “While we had expected an increase in guidance, we supposed an upgrade would only be made with the second-quarter results in October rather than now,” Commerzbank analyst Dennis Schmitt said.

-London-listed peer Tate & Lyle climbed 1.0 percent as Europe’s food and beverage sector added 0.8 percent in relatively strong volume.
+London-listed peer Tate & Lyle (TATE.L) climbed 1.0 percent as Europe’s food and beverage sector .SX3P added 0.8 percent in relatively strong volume.

-British drinks group Diageo added 1.7 percent after saying it was in talks to take a stake in Indian billionaire Vijay Mallya’s United Spirits Ltd.
+British drinks group Diageo (DGE.L) added 1.7 percent after saying it was in talks to take a stake in Indian billionaire Vijay Mallya’s United Spirits Ltd (UNSP.NS).

 “The stake could thus add around 2.5 percent to sales at the group level but more importantly 17 percent to the emerging Asia Pacific division,” said Mike van Dulken, head of research at Accendo Markets.

-Goldman Sachs lowered its earnings forecasts for Daimler by up to 7 percent between now and 2014 and also cut its earnings estimates on peer BMW, which closed down 1.4 percent.
+Goldman Sachs lowered its earnings forecasts for Daimler by up to 7 percent between now and 2014 and also cut its earnings estimates on peer BMW (BMWG.DE), which closed down 1.4 percent.